 Best Minimalist: Jabra Talk 55

 For top-notch sound quality and crystal clear communications in the smallest form factor possible, Jabra Talk 55 is ideal for working professionals who desire the sleekest and most stylish headset possible.
-This miniscule, single-ear bluetooth headset does away with all the extraneous bulk to offer a lean, lightweight device that looks as businesslike and modern as the cutting edge technology inside it.
+This minuscule, single-ear Bluetooth headset does away with all the extraneous bulk to offer a lean, lightweight device that looks as businesslike and modern as the cutting-edge technology inside it.
 Noise cancelation makes communication easy even in loud environments, and the petite charging case provides up to 10 hours of call time and lasts a full week on standby.
 At just 5.5 grams, the Jabra Talk 55 is a minimal presence on your head or carried in your pocket, and its understated design makes it an elegant and professional accessory.

-Is active noise cancelling right for you?
+Is active noise canceling right for you?

-Active noise cancelling (ANC) can be extremely useful if you need to cut down on distracting noise, but it does have its downsides.
+Active noise canceling (ANC) can be extremely useful if you need to cut down on distracting noise, but it does have its downsides.
 ANC works by listening to incoming noise and then outputting a sound pattern that cancels out that noise.
 It’s important to remember that the sound is still there; you just don’t hear it, so loud noises can still damage your hearing even with ANC.
 Additionally, you may find that when using ANC, you experience the illusory feeling of pressure in your ears.

 Should I buy wired or wireless?

 While ditching annoying wires may seem like a no-brainer, there are good reasons to choose a wired connection for your headset.
 A wired headset doesn’t need to be charged and works with devices that lack the necessary connectivity.
-However, a wireless option gives you flexibility to use anywhere, anytime, if that's a priority.
+However, a wireless option gives you the flexibility to use anywhere, anytime, if that's a priority.
 Ideally, you should look for a headset that offers both wired and wireless connection options.

 What kind of headset is best?

 If you don’t already know what type of headset you need, consider what you’ll be using it for.
-If you’re working in an office where you need to communicate with people both on the phone and in person at the same time, or if you need to be aware of your surroundings while commuting, then a single earpiece is probably your best option.
+If you’re working in an office where you need to communicate with people both on the phone and in person at the same time or if you need to be aware of your surroundings while commuting, then a single earpiece is probably your best option.
 If you tend to do most or all of your communication via phone or video call, and if you want or need stereo sound, then a headset with a full pair of headphones will be a better choice.